ulixee/platform/datastore/docs/overview/deployment.md

 ### Versioning

-Every version of your script is hashed using a SHA3 256 algorithm, and encoded using Bech32m (a standard formalized by the Bitcoin working group to create file and url-safe base32 hash encodings).
+Every version of your script is hashed using a SHA 256 algorithm, and encoded using Bech32m (a standard formalized by the Bitcoin working group to create file and url-safe base32 hash encodings).

 When you package up a new version of your Datastore, it will maintain a list of the sequence of versions.
 Anytime your Datastore is used on a Ulixee CloudNode, it will return the latest version hash.
 This helps inform users of your Datastore when they're using an out-of-date version.